jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 1] range to the display luminance range.

 There are many articles and papers out there dedicated to tone mapping.
-There's a chapter on the topic in "The high dynamic range imaging pipeline" by Gabriel Eilertsen, for example, which include a number of sample images and a much more thorough examination of the process than this blog post.
+There's a chapter on the topic in ["The high dynamic range imaging pipeline" by Gabriel Eilertsen](https://books.google.com/books?id=LCtbDwAAQBAJ), for example, which include a number of sample images and a much more thorough examination of the process than this blog post.

 This process is occasionally referred to as an "opti-optical transfer function" or "OOTF" as it maps optical (luminance) values to different optical values.
+Note that it is also possible to tone-map luminance values that are encoded for storage or transportation, so-called "electronic" values, which you might see referred to as electro-electronic transfer functions or "EETF"

-### Encoding
+## Encoding

 Once we've tone-mapped our content to use the display's luminance range, we need to send the content off to the display so that we can see it.
 As the